ak4nv/smtp-proxy/README.rst

 .. code-block:: bash

-  $ cp smtp-proxy.service /etc/systemd/system
+  $ cp smtpd.service /etc/systemd/system
   $ cd /etc/systemd/system
-  $ systemd enable smtp-proxy.service
+  $ systemd enable smtpd.service
-  $ systemd start smtp-proxy.service
+  $ systemd start smtpd.service

 Service binds on localhost and 1025 port by default.
-You can change it in ``smtp-proxy.service`` file in ``ExecStart`` param.
+You can change it in ``smtpd.service`` file in ``ExecStart`` param.

 Finally
 =======